Plan campaigns with mechanics that fit

 From single visit to repeat visit

-Streaks, tiers, and progression turn the campaign into a reason to come back tomorrow.
+Streaks, tiers, and progression turn the engagement into a reason to come back tomorrow.
 This is the difference between a one-week sales lift and a sustained habit.

 From private action to social signal